codr7/Sweets/README.md

 GRANT ALL PRIVILEGES ON DATABASE sweets TO sweets;
 ```

-`swift run` in the project root runs all tests.
+`swift run Tests` in the project root runs all tests.